jessequinn/conky-grapes/README.md

 # conky-grapes
+**this is a fork version focused on conky-lua-nvidia usage**

 **The Github repository is only a mirror, only for visibility purppose.** I use GitLab CE for my own projects (which now has mirroring feature on Community Edition).

 You can authenticate on [my gitlab server](https://gitlab.nomagic.uk/popi/conky-grapes) using your Github or Gitlab account to submit issues or merge requests.

 ### Updates
+- 2019-04-17: added GPU to configuration so that a user may see temp, utilization, and memory use
 - 2018-07-22: changed option `--arch` to `--old` with reverse meaning, so that by default we create config for freetype >= 2.8.
 - 2018-04-04: tagging first stable as reference.
 - 2018-01-28: Activating mirror between gitlab and github for this project.
 Also latest updates should allow the script to work on gnome-shell (though there might still be shome issues).